-Visitors to our holiday cottages will delight in having the Brecon Beacons on their doorstep – 520 square miles of stunning national park – remote mountains, rolling moorlands, hidden waterfalls, cosy hamlets and sheltered valleys served by a handful of market towns where you will find some delightful country pubs.
+Visitors to our luxury holiday cottages will delight in having the Brecon Beacons on their doorstep – 520 square miles of stunning national park – remote mountains, rolling moorlands, hidden waterfalls, cosy hamlets and sheltered valleys served by a handful of market towns where you will find some delightful country pubs.

 Our cosy cottages are situated near a beautiful southern gateway into the National Park.
 The following ‘must-see’ attractions are ALL within twenty minutes of our Brecon Beacons self catering.

 - Henrhyd Waterfall – walk right behind the falls and enjoy the sensation of a roaring torrent of water falling a few feet from one’s face.

 - National Showcaves of Wales – the largest complex in north-west Europe and voted Britain’s Greatest Natural Wonder

 - The Black Mountain– a wild barren wilderness with dramatic panoramic views and a famous horseshoe bend called Tro’r Gwcw (The Cuckoo’s Turn)

 - Castell Carreg Cennen– one of the most spectacularly sited castles in Europe, sits at the edge of a 300ft cliff and has a secret dungeon.
 The little farmhouse caf near the car park serves tea and Welsh cakes.

 - Craig y Nos Castle– a magnificent Victorian-Gothic country house, former home of opera singer Adelina Patti.
 More recently, scenes from Dr Who and Torchwood have been filmed here.

 - Fforest Fawr Geopark – a landscape protected for its spectacular geology.
 Look out for a mountain known as The Sleeping Giant due to its resemblance to erm…a sleeping giant.